AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/group-roles/group-administrators.md

 * Make note of the number of groups you have in your system.
 * Determine whether you can change the access level of some of the Workfront administrators and designate them as group administrators instead.

-  For more information about the capabilities of group administrators, see [Tasks done by group administrators](#capabilities-of-group-owners).
+  For more information about the capabilities of group administrators, see [Tasks done by group administrators](#tasks-done-by-group-administrators).

 * Determine whether you want group administrators to be able to log in as other users, or to reset passwords for users in the groups you administer.
-Additional access is needed to perform these tasks, as explained in [Access needed for group administrators](#access).
+Additional access is needed to perform these tasks, as explained in [Access needed for group administrators](#access-needed-for-group-administrators).
 * For better user management, consider assigning groups or subgroups instead of users to the following objects:

    * Layout Templates
    * Schedules
    * Timesheet Profiles

-## Access needed for group administrators
+## Access needed for group administrators {#access-needed-for-group-administrators}

 Every group administrator is required to have a Plan license.